Road signs in Sweden: Private road direction sign

-The reason there is a sign indicating private road, is because they are not strictly private.
-A private road is a road that is not maintained by the state or municipality, but by a private person or association.
+A road defined as private (Swedish legal word: "enskild") in Sweden, is a road that is not maintained by the state or a municipality, but by a private person or private association.
 An owner of a private road in Sweden can prohibit cars (but not people) from using the road.
-But if the state pays support for the maintenance, cars can't be prohibited.
-This is mostly the case if several families live along the road.
-Then they must form an association for it.
-The Swedish word for this kind of road is "enskild", that can be both translated to "private" and "individual".
 The background of the sign is yellow, indicating that the quality is often poorer, and warning signs might be missing.
 Signs indicating roads owned by companies or leading to companies usually have white background instead.

 Warning signs

 Warning signs are triangular in shape and have red borders, but in contrast with those of most other countries that use triangular warning signs, Swedish signs have yellow backgrounds, rather than white.
 More types of warning signs for animals are used than in most European countries, such as moose, deer, wild boar, reindeer, sheep, horse, and cow appearing alongside roads.